Skip to content

 SaaS & service ops

-By the time teams feel the pain, it usually looks like backlog fog, brittle workflows, tool sprawl, or reporting no one fully trusts.
+By the time teams feel it, it looks like backlog fog, brittle workflows, tool sprawl, reporting no one fully trusts, and too many important decisions living between roles.

 Backlog fog01